HackYourFutureBelgium/coach-handbook/README.md

 # Coach HandBook

 Hello coach.
 This is (hopefully) everything you need to know to get started with us at HYF.

 Are you a ...
 * [... module coach?](#module-coaches)
 * [... homework coach?](#homework-coaches)
 * [... review coach?](#review-coaches)

+> Head on over to [Awesome HYF](https://awesome.hackyourfuture.be/teaching) for teaching tips & tricks.

 ---